gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 * In initialize, enable texturing
 * In initialize, generate a texture handle
   * Assign the result to the member variable you created earlyer
-* In initialize, Bind the new texture handle
+* In initialize, bind the new texture handle

 ## Adding some detail